 Myth #3: Your Skincare Products Will Work As Long As You Use Them- The Order Doesn't Matter

-The Truth: The order in which you apply your skincare products DOES matter.
-Of course, you want your skincare regimen to yield the best results possible, but that won't happen if your products are being layered incorrectly.
+The Truth: How you apply your skincare products DOES matter.
+Of course, you want your skincare regimen to yield the best results possible, but that will only happen if your products are being layered correctly.

 A good rule of thumb is to layer your products in the order of their density, from lightest to heaviest.
 So here's the scoop on proper layering.

 - Step 1: Cleanse.
-You'll want to wash away any impurities on the skin's surface day or night.
+You'll want to remove any impurities on the skin's surface day or night.
 Our Clear and Bright Face & Body Wash will cleanse and exfoliate so your products can penetrate deeply and get to work!

 - Step 2: Tone.
 Our Recharge Vita-C & Peptide Toning Mist is alcohol-free, so it won't dry your skin out and will deliver Vitamin C and potent peptides to prevent aging!

 - Step 3: Treat.
 Using serums after your toner will allow maximum absorption to nourish your skin and keep it glowing.
-The Revitalize 7-in-1 Power Serum is formulated to deliver nutrients and treat several different skin concerns at once.
+The Revitalize 7-in-1 Power Serum is formulated to deliver nutrients and treat several skin concerns simultaneously.

 - Step 4: Restore.
 Serums will work to target specific skin conditions, so you don't have to limit yourself to just one during your routine.
 The Restore & Glow Vita-skin Serum provides instant glow and plumping with its antioxidants and Vitamins E and F.

 - Step 5: Hydrate.
-If you want your products to work, you need to ensure you don't skip the moisturizer.
-The right moisturizer will lock in the benefits of your skincare products, so all of your hard work doesn't go to waste!
+If you want your products to work, you must ensure you don't skip the moisturizer.
+The right moisturizer will lock in your skincare products' benefits, so all your hard work doesn't go to waste!

 Myth #4: You Should Always Wash Your Face With Warm Water

-The Truth: If you're looking to shrink your pores and reduce tired-looking eyes, wash your face with cold water in the morning.
+The Truth: If you want to shrink your pores and reduce tired-looking eyes, wash your face with cold water in the morning.
 This will give you brightening benefits as you start your day.
-Washing with cold water will soothe any skin irritations, promote blood circulation, and brighten skin for a radiant glow.
+Washing with cold water will soothe skin irritations, promote blood circulation, and brighten skin for a radiant glow.